dominikrys/dominikrys.github.io/content/posts/my-first-blog-post.md

 Hi, I'm Dom.
 Welcome to my first blog post!

 My main objective for this blog is to start documenting my work more.
 Having had completed some small side projects and interning at some companies, I found that it was difficult to remember certain quirks and details of my past work.
-Starting a blog and having this knowledge elegantly formatted and stored away will hopefully remedy this issue.
+Writing blog posts to store this knowledge will hopefully remedy this issue.

-As for the tech stack I used to set up this blog, it's quite straightforward.
-[Hugo](https://gohugo.io/) is the static site generator responsible for most of the heavy work, allowing me to write this blog post simply in Markdown.
+The tech stack I used to set up this blog is quite straightforward.
+[Hugo](https://gohugo.io/) is the static site generator responsible for most of the heavy work, allowing me to write posts simply in Markdown.
 The site is then hosted on GitHub Pages (with [Jekyll bypassed](https://github.blog/2009-12-29-bypassing-jekyll-on-github-pages/)).

 Alternative static site generators I've also considered are [Gatsby](https://www.gatsbyjs.org/) and [Jekyll](https://jekyllrb.com/):